Regions to travel in Romania

 Below you’ll find the most popular region to travel in Romania and information about them.
 Romania has a lot of tourist attractions to show to its visitors.
 Every region has a different characteristic and you’ll be always surprised by something new.
 You can choose for a tour in certain area or for a longer trip in which you’ll discover more places and different type of sights.

 Transylvania is the largest region of Romania, a place which combine the medieval aspect of the castles, fortresses, old towns and villages with natural places of rare beauty with well preserved customs, traditions and crafts and delicious home made or natural food and drinks.
-Book a tour in Transylvania and discover this amazing region.
+Book a trip to Transylvania and discover this amazing region.

 Bucovina- the land of famous painted monasteries, it is a region of great beauty and spiritual life.
 Here can be visited the most important old monasteries built and painted in 15th-16th century which have amazing frescoes on the exterior walls.
 Many of these monasteries are included in the UNESCO World Heritages list.
 Natural beauty, traditions and cusine will complete your experience in Bucovina.